russian lawyer in nassau county new york

 Before signing either residential or commercial Lease, any prospective Tenant should research and inspect the subject premises and carefully review all clauses of the proposed Lease agreement.
 Experienced attorney’s help in reviewing the Lease and negotiating it between the parties, may be invaluable, and may save thousands of dollars in litigation costs should the dispute arise in the future.

 In developing an exit strategy, Tenant should evaluate its needs and consider lease terms that will limit Tenant’s liability should the Tenant will have to leave before the expiration of the lease.
 Particularly with a commercial lease, it may be hard to predict whether the business will be successful or not, and it is essential to allow for an early exit on the conditions acceptable by both parties.
-On the other side, Landlord should protect its own interests in the subject property and insure that the Tenant will stay and be responsible for at least the initial period of the lease.
+On the other side, the Landlord should protect its own interests in the subject property and ensure that the Tenant will stay and be responsible for at least the initial period of the lease.
 Both landlord and tenant should negotiate mutually acceptable notice time in case of early termination as well as potential penalties.

 If the proposed commercial lease is for a professional office, such as medical or physical therapy office, it is absolutely essential to make sure that the lease specifically allows and does not in any way restrict this particular professional use.
-On another hand, prospective tenant may negotiate with landlord further use restrictions of future tenants on the same property as to avoid competition.
+On another hand, prospective tenants may negotiate with the landlord to further use restrictions of future tenants on the same property to avoid competition.
 All of the above clauses are subject to negotiation, and it may be very helpful for either party to retain the services of the experienced attorney to conduct such negotiations.

 Both parties should clearly understand what their legal remedies are in case of default by another party.
-Such terms, as court and attorney’s fees, late payments and interest may be part of such remedies.
+Such terms, as court and attorney’s fees, late payments, and interest may be part of such remedies.

 Finally, there is no such thing as a standard lease, despite real estate brokers’ statements to the contrary.
 If the party is not willing to negotiate or if the particular clause is not acceptable to a party, it is better to cancel the deal, than to enter the lease without careful review, and later face future issues or litigation.